-- 1. Push the PTO to off (Fig. 15). - 2.
-Move the throttle lever midway between the slow and fast positions (Fig. 15). - 3.
-Let the engine idle for 60 seconds (Fig. 16). - 4.
-Turn the ignition key to off (Fig. 16). - 5.
+- 1. Push the PTO to off (Fig. 16). - 2.
+Move the throttle lever midway between the slow and fast positions (Fig. 16). - 3.
+Let the engine idle for 60 seconds (Fig. 17). - 4.
+Turn the ignition key to off (Fig. 17). - 5.
 Pull wire off spark plug(s) to prevent possibility of someone accidentally starting the machine before transporting or storing machine. - 6.
 Close fuel shut off valve, on front panel before transporting or storing machine.

-Important Make sure fuel shut off valve is closed before transporting or storing machine, as fuel leakage may occur.
-Set parking brake before transporting.
+Important Make sure that the fuel shut off valve is closed before transporting or storing the machine, as fuel leakage may occur.
+Set the parking brake before transporting.
+Make sure to remove the key as the fuel pump may run and cause the battery to lose charge.